cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 Furthermore, server-side code can be written in a variety of programming languages, including but not limited to PHP, Python, Ruby, and C#.
 But why stray away from the same language that we already use in client-side programming?

 With Node, we're able to write our back-end code in JavaScript, giving us full access to the server operating system. (storage, networking, scheduling, and more.)
-It runs directly in the server operating system, while adding new modules including HTTP and file-system libraries.
+It runs directly in the server operating system while adding new modules including HTTP and file-system libraries.

-When both the front-end and back-end sides of an application are written in the same language, developers experience less of "context shift", making it ideal for large-scale projects.
+When both the front-end and back-end sides of an application are written in the same language, developers experience less of a "context shift", making it ideal for large-scale projects.

 ```javascript
 // Example of a web server written in Node